-I'm Luca, I'm 32 and I live in Berlin, Germany.
+I'm Luca, I'm a software engineer and I live in Berlin, Germany.

 I like to code.